2017 Farok J. Contractor, Rutgers Business School

 A Globalizing World—Benefits and Backlash

-We are still in a world of distinct nation-states and cultures, although the various aspects of globalization, such as trade, FDI, the internet, travel, and migration are stitching us together.
+We still live in a world of distinct nation-states and cultures, although the various aspects of globalization, such as trade, FDI, the internet, travel, and migration are stitching us together.
 Today, nations and societies are grossly unequal in income and knowledge.
 But this inequality is not based on malevolent forces trying to keep the poor down.
 On the contrary, globalization has lifted around two billion people out of poverty since 1980 through FDI and trade.

 Exhibit 3: Reduction in Poverty